-Because of the material weaknesses in internal control discussed below, the House did not maintain, in all material respects, effective internal control over financial reporting as of September 30, 2009, and thus did not provide reasonable assurance that losses, misstatements, or noncompliance material in relation to the financial statements would be prevented or detected and corrected on a timely basis.
+Because of the material weaknesses in internal control discussed below, the House did not maintain, in all material respects, effective internal control over financial reporting as of September 30, 2010, and thus did not provide reasonable assurance that losses, misstatements, or noncompliance material in relation to the financial statements would be prevented or detected and corrected on a timely basis.

-Our opinion is based on criteria established by U.S. Code, Chapter 35, Section 3512(c), known as the Federal Managers' Financial Integrity Act of 1982 (FMFIA) and the Committee of Sponsoring Organizations of the Treadway Commission (COSO) framework for Internal Control.
-Additionally, guidance provided by OMB Circular A-123, Management's Responsibility for Internal Control, is based on criteria established under FMFIA.
+Our opinion is based on criteria established under 31 U.S.C.
+3512(c), (d), commonly known as the Federal Managers' Financial Integrity Act of 1982 (FMFIA) and in the Committee of Sponsoring Organizations of the Treadway Commission (COSO) framework for Internal Control.
+Additionally, guidance provided by Office of Management and Budget (OMB) Circular A-123, Management's Responsibility for Internal Control, is issued under authority of FMFIA and provides guidance to Federal managers on improving the accountability and effectiveness of Federal programs and operations by establishing, assessing, correcting, and reporting on internal control.
 The COSO framework and OMB Circular A-123 represent Industry best practices for establishing a successful management control program.
-For the remainder of this report we will refer to guidance prescribed by COSO and OMB Circular A-123 as industry best practices.
+For the remainder of this report, we will refer to guidance prescribed by COSO and OMB Circular A-123 as industry best practices.

-During our audit of the House's FY 2009 financial statements, we identified four significant deficiencies.
-The first two below represent material weaknesses in internal control over financial reporting.
-The third and fourth deficiencies listed below were reported last year and in prior years.
-The four significant deficiencies identified below are discussed in Appendix A of this report:
+During our audit of the House's FY 2010 financial statements, we identified three significant deficiencies2.
+The first two issues identified below represent material weaknesses in internal control over financial reporting.
+The three significant deficiencies identified below were reported in prior years and are discussed in Appendix A of this report:

 - 1. Lack of a Management Control Program (Material Weakness) - 2.
 Ineffective Controls over Information Technology (Material Weakness) - 3.
-Ineffective Financial Reporting Controls and General Ledger System Reporting Limitations - 4.
-Weaknesses in Processing and Reporting Payroll Data
+Ineffective Financial Reporting Controls and General Ledger System Reporting Limitations